 The bathroom is the space where half-used bottles of shampoo and makeup samples live way longer than they should.
-Open up the medicine cabinet and under the sink and pull everything out.
+When decluttering Your Bathroom, open up the medicine cabinet and under the sink and pull everything out.
 Think about whether you’ve used the items in the last 6 months.
 If you haven’t, then toss it out.
 I’ve got a full tutorial on how to declutter the bathroom here.

 - Makeup (including samples)